-Employers liability insurance is a type of business insurance policy that virtually all firms employing someone must take out.
+Employers liability insurance is a business insurance policy that virtually all firms employing people must take out by law.

-The fines for not having a suitable policy can be huge, so here’s what every business owner needs to know about employers liability insurance.
+The fines for not having a suitable policy can be huge, so here’s what every business owner needs to know about this type of insurance.

-As an employer, the health and safety of your employees when they are working for you is your responsibility.
+As an employer, you are responsible for the health and safety of your employees while they are working for you.

-Having an employers liability insurance policy ensures that your business has a minimum level of protection should an employee get injured or become unwell while in your employment, and seek compensation from your business.
+Having cover in place ensures that your business has a minimum level of protection should an employee get injured or become unwell while in your employment and seek compensation from your business.

 What is Employers liability insurance?

-When employees are working for you, it is you, the employer, that is responsible for their health and safety.
-So if an employee is hurt at work, or develops a work-related illness, they might blame you and try to claim damages.
+When employees work for you, the employer, you are responsible for their health and safety.
+So, if an employee is hurt at work or develops a work-related illness, they might blame you and try to claim damages.

-Employers’ liability insurance will enable you to meet the cost of compensation for your employees’ injuries or illness whether they are caused on or off-site.
+Employers’ liability insurance will enable you to meet the compensation cost for your employees’ injuries or illnesses, whether they are caused on or off-site.

-However, any injuries and illness relating to motor accidents that occur while your employees are working for you may be covered separately by your motor insurance.
+However, any injuries and illnesses relating to motor accidents that occur while your employees are working for you may be covered separately by your motor insurance.

 When businesses are NOT required to have employers liability insurance